Does it seem like no matter how much you dust, sweep and vacuum the dust is all back in no time?

 Here’s how: As your air conditioning and heating system circulates air throughout your home, leaky ductwork can suck in dirt and debris from your attic.

-Diagram showing duct a duct leak on the return side.
+Diagram showing a duct leak on the return side.

 Energy Star says you might have leaky air ducts if you have: